Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Introduction

 \subsection{Acknowledgement}

 We are grateful for many helpful discussions and remarks from many colleagues.
-In particular, we thank Robert Berman, Dario Cordero-Erausquin, Antoine Ducros, Gerard Freixas, Gilles Godefroy, Walter Gubler, Mattias Jonsson, Klaus K\"unnemann, Marco Maculan, Florent Martin, David Rydh.
-The first author was partially supported by the ANR project GRACK.
+In particular, we thank Robert Berman, Dario Cordero-Erausquin, Antoine Ducros, Gerard Freixas, Gilles Godefroy, Mattias Jonsson, Klaus K\"unnemann, Marco Maculan, Florent Martin, David Rydh.
+We are especially grateful to Walter Gubler for pointing out a number of inaccuracies in a first version of this paper, and for his help with several arguments.
+The first author was partially supported by the ANR project GRACK (ANR-15-CE40-0003).
 The second author wants to thank the Max-Planck Institut in Bonn, where part of this work was effectuated, for their excellent working conditions and hospitality.